Sentiment indicator of the Frankfurt Stock Exchange

 Opinions make markets: Every Wednesday, the Frankfurt Stock Exchange surveys the market expectations of active investors and has the results interpreted in accordance with the findings of the behaviour-oriented capital market analysis, Behavioral Finance.
 The analysis is published here around 4 pm.

-Market sentiment analysis as of 4 September: "Unbroken Staying Power"
+Market sentiment analysis as of 4 December: "Christmas presents already in Advent"

 Your opinion counts: Market expectations of investors